 Exercise is typically divided into either aerobic or anaerobic categories.
 During aerobic respiration, the body uses oxygen as the main fuel source.
-This form of exercise lasts longer than two minutes and is associated with weight loss and endurance training.
-Anaerobic training, however, is characterized by short bursts of power and is used to increase muscles mass and strength.
-One of the most popular and definitive tests to determine anaerobic power is the Wingate test.
+This form of exercise lasts longer and is associated with weight loss and endurance training.

 Video of the Day